gqcpm/surfboard_notifier/README.md

 # 🏄 Surfboard Monitor

-A Python script that monitors Craigslist for new surfboard listings and uses Gemini AI to filter for midlength and longboard surfboards, sending notifications when matches are found.
+A professional Python package that monitors Craigslist for new surfboard listings and uses Gemini AI to filter for midlength and longboard surfboards, sending notifications when matches are found.

-Attempted to do it on marketplace and offerup, but ran into issues with bot detectors.

-I created this script because I was tired of constantly monitoring Facebook marketplace and offerup for good deals on used boards, so I created this script to do it for me.
-The idea behind looking for "mov" in the description is that the script would catch posts where people are moving as I noticed that those ones are often a better deal because they are usually trying to just get rid of things as I had seen for that Rob Stewart 9'0 pristine condition, including fins, leash, board bag for $300 😭.

 ## Features